PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/RideCloner-101.md

 ## Program Description

-(Yes, there is a newer and faster method.
-But we have not automated that yet.)
+If you're just cloning items, you can use this program to set it up.
+But there is a [faster program](CloneItems-101.md) for that.

 This program automates the legendary cloning part of this video: https://www.youtube.com/watch?v=3XHD_Cqw9Rk